-Vice President Chief Dr. Taylor served as Senior Senator of Bong County with a resounding mandate from the people of Bong County to represent their interests, hopes and aspirations; as evidenced by her election as Senator in 2005 and again in 2014.
-Vice President Chief Dr. Taylor is a visible and very involved stateswoman with a vision for affordable, quality education, a transparent justice system, an accessible health system, women's economic and political participation, and an accountable public service system.
+Vice President Chief Dr. Taylor served as Senior Senator of Bong County with a resounding mandate, which succeeded in representing the people's interests, hopes and aspirations, as evidenced by her election as Senator in 2005 and again in 2014.
+Vice President Chief Dr. Taylor is a prominent stateswoman dedicated to the promotion of affordable, quality education, a transparent justice system, accessible health system, women's economic and political participation, and accountable public service system.

 Vice President Chief Dr. Taylor held a number of official posts in the Liberian government, including Deputy Governor of the National Bank of Liberia, President of the Agriculture Cooperative and Development Bank, and Mortgage Financing Underwriter of the First Union National Bank.
 In addition, she focused on educational, health and social projects.
-As a result of her more than 18 years of experience in both the private and public sectors; she has the privilege to be able to cut across political, social and ethnic lines.
-Vice President Chief Dr. Taylor remains a strong voice for change and progress in our Nation, and an icon for Liberian Women.
+As a result of more than 18 years of experience in the private and public sectors, she has the privilege to be able to cut across political, social and ethnic lines.
+Vice President Chief Dr. Taylor remains a strong voice for change and progress in Liberia, and an icon for Liberian Women.